Pennsylvania Route 512: Route description

 The route heads out of Wind Gap and crosses back into Plainfield Township, where it becomes Pennsylvania Avenue and heads through forested areas with some residential, commercial, and industrial development.
 The road enters the borough of Pen Argyl as West Pennsylvania Avenue and is lined with homes along with a few businesses, becoming East Pennsylvania Avenue at the Robinson Avenue intersection.
 PA 512 turns north onto East Main Street and curves northeast past a mix of homes and businesses.
-The route heads east onto Blue Valley Drive and leaves Pen Argyl for Plainfield Township, where it heads northeast through the community of West Bangor.
+The route heads east onto Blue Valley Drive and leaves Pen Argyl for Plainfield Township, where it heads northeast through West Bangor.
 The road enters Washington Township and runs southeast through commercial areas.
 PA 512 continues east and heads into the borough of Bangor, where it becomes Market Street and is lined with homes.

-In the commercial downtown, the route crosses PA 191 and Martins Creek before it turns south on Main Street for a block and then northeast along Erdman Street, crossing Norfolk Southern's Portland Secondary.
+In downtown Bangor, the route crosses PA 191 and Martins Creek before it turns south on Main Street for a block and then northeast along Erdman Street, crossing Norfolk Southern's Portland Secondary.
 PA 512 heads northeast along Bill Scott Boulevard through forested areas with some developments, running along the east side of the railroad tracks.
 The road enters the borough of East Bangor and heads east into residential areas as West Central Avenue.
 The route crosses Broad Street and becomes East Central Avenue, passing more homes.
 PA 512 turns northeast and enters Upper Mount Bethel Township, where it becomes Mt.
 Bethel Highway and runs through wooded areas with some farm fields and development.
 The route heads east and reaches its northern terminus at an intersection with PA 611.